aline-fagundes/az900-study-hub/module-2.md

 ### 🧭 Availability Zone
 **Availability Zones** are physically separate locations **within a single Azure region**, each with its own **independent power, cooling, and networking**.

-- A zone is composed by one or more data centers.
+- A zone is composed of one or more data centers.
 - Designed for **high availability** and **fault isolation**.
 - Only available in zone-enabled regions (not all regions support them).
 - A region with Availability Zones has at least **three separate zones**.